keithasaurus/koda-validate/docs/how_to/runtime_type_checking.rst

     ``InvalidReturnError.err``

-:data:`validate_signature` works on class methods as well, and with many different kinds of arugments.
+:data:`validate_signature` works on class methods as well, and with many different kinds of arguments.

 .. testcode:: object